lvitters/RAYARRAY/README.md

 ## a pattern beyond control

-*RAYARRAY* is a kinetic light installation consisting of an array of rays that move accross a network of nodes.
+*RAYARRAY* is an emergent light sculpture consisting of an array of rays that move accross a network of nodes.

 <br>